Markov Decision Processes with Long-Term Average Constraints: Abstract

 \section{Abstract}

-We consider the problem of constrained Markov Decision Process (CMDP) where an agent interacts with a unichain Markov Decision Process.
-At every interaction, the agent obtains a reward.
-Further, there are $K$ cost functions.
+We consider the problem of constrained Markov Decision Process (CMDP) where an agent interacts with an ergodic Markov Decision Process.
+At every interaction, the agent obtains a reward and incurs $K$ costs.
 The agent aims to maximize the long-term average reward while simultaneously keeping the $K$ long-term average costs lower than a certain threshold.
 In this paper, we propose \NAM, a posterior sampling based algorithm using which the agent can learn optimal policies to interact with the CMDP.
-Further, for MDP with $S$ states, $A$ actions, and diameter $D$, we prove that following \NAM\ algorithm, the agent can bound the regret of not accumulating rewards from optimal policy by $\Tilde{O}(poly(DSA)\sqrt{T})$.
-Further, we show that the violations for any of the $K$ constraints is also bounded by $\Tilde{O}(poly(DSA)\sqrt{T})$.
-To the best of our knowledge, this is the first work which obtains a $\Tilde{O}(\sqrt{T})$ regret bounds for ergodic MDPs with long-term average constraints.
+We show that with the assumption of slackness, characterized by $\kappa$, the optimization problem is feasible for the sampled MDPs.
+Further, for MDP with $S$ states, $A$ actions, and mixing time $T_M$, we prove that following \NAM\ algorithm, the agent can bound the regret of not accumulating rewards from an optimal policy by $\Tilde{O}(T_MS\sqrt{AT})$.
+Further, we show that the violations for any of the $K$ constraints is also bounded by $\Tilde{O}(T_MS\sqrt{AT})$.
+To the best of our knowledge, this is the first work that obtains a $\Tilde{O}(\sqrt{T})$ regret bounds for ergodic MDPs with long-term average constraints using a posterior sampling method.